Professor in Teacher Education and Director of the Academy for Leadership in Teacher Education

 Knowledge of the education sector in Hong Kong would be a strong advantage.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.
 Housing benefits will be provided as applicable.

 How to Apply

 The executive search firm Perrett Laver is supporting the Faculty of Education in this recruitment exercise.
 To apply, or to download further information on the required qualifications, skills and experience for the role, please visit https://candidates.perrettlaver.com/vacancies/ quoting reference number 4101.
 Initial inquiries may be directed to Dr. Cora Hui by email (Cora.Hui@perrettlaver.com) or by phone (+852 3702 6492).

 Applications should consist of a covering letter together with an up-to-date Curriculum Vitae (CV).
 The University will seek independent external assessments on shortlisted applicants.
-Review of applications will start on September 24, 2019 and continue until the post is filled.
+Review of applications will continue until the post is filled.